-There are certainly pros to using pay-per-click (PPC) as a part of a website marketing strategy, but the fact remains that it is a form of online advertising and can be cost-prohibitive for younger or smaller businesses.
+There are certainly pros to using pay-per-click (PPC) as part of a website marketing strategy, but the fact remains that it is a form of online advertising and can be cost-prohibitive for younger or smaller businesses.

-Understanding a few basic features about Google’s organic search algorithm, combined with web design best practices, will put your small business on even ground with your bigger business counterparts and create an unbiased playing field (just like those in favor of net neutrality believe it should be).
+Understanding a few basic features about Google’s organic search algorithm, combined with web design best practices, will put your small business on even ground with your bigger business counterparts and create an unbiased playing field (just like those in favour of net neutrality believe it should be).

 When it comes to your small business website design, the first question is always around budget and “how much is it going to cost?”

 As a web design agency who has led (and participated in) website design and development projects for businesses big and small, you can spend €250 for a DIY service or €50,000 or more for a professional web design agency to do the heavy lifting for you.